Orange-OpenSource/a11y-guidelines/src/en/web/develop/layout.md

 ## Allow text spacing

-**Target:** everyone, particularly people with visual disabilities.
+**Target:** Everyone, particularly people with visual disabilities.
 **When:** as of design and during development.

 If the user applies the following settings, the text must remain legible (no truncated content, superimposed):